haritankalaus/MoneyMinder/README.md

-# MyMoney - Personal Finance Management Application
+# MoneyMinder - Personal Finance Management Application

 MyMoney is a modern, full-stack personal finance management application that helps users track their expenses, manage budgets, and gain insights into their financial health.